Agents of Atlas: Fictional team biography

-Meanwhile, the original Agents of Atlantis are sent by Woo and Mr. Lao on a mission to Thailand where they encounter a dragon named Mr. Thong, who warns them of an upcoming Clash of Dragons.

-During the Atlantis Attacks storyline, Namor gives the New Agents one day to return Atlantis' dragon.
-After the skirmish, Jimmy introduces the original and new Agents of Atlas to each other.
-Both teams work together to safely release the dragon while keeping Pan's portals stable.
-Despite their success, the sea serpent goes berserk upon her return home.
-Discovering an implant imbedded in her scales, Namor accuses Atlas of treachery and resumes his attack on Pan.
-To help the Agents defend Pan, Nguyen recruits the Sirenas, the longtime enemies of Atlantis.
-With the Sirenas' help, Namor is eventually subdued and imprisoned.
-The Sirenas, with Nguyen's support, propose a retaliatory attack against Atlantis.
-When Namora reveals that the dragon's implant was made from their tech, the Sirenas argue that the dragon had already wrought destruction for generations.
-While the team disagrees on who to side with, Namor breaks free from his prison.
-Brawn is able to talk down Namor and the Agents from fighting each other and confronts Woo for withholding secrets from the team.
-Woo reveals to them that for thousands of years, ancient dragons have served as advisors for human rulers.
-As fighting each other openly would raze the planet, dragons have used humans as proxies in their own personal conflicts against each other, making them responsible for almost every major war in history, including the one between Pan and Atlantis.
+Woo reveals to the team that for thousands of years, ancient dragons have served as advisors for human rulers.
+Dragons have used humans as proxies in their conflicts, making them responsible for almost every major war in history, including the conflict between Pan and Atlantis.
 Woo is content with this balance of power, but Nguyen suggests uniting the world under Pan, proposing to Namor and Woo that by harvesting the power of their dragons, they could overtake the rest of them.
-In a last ditch effort to destroy Atlantis, Nguyen places a Sirena tech implant on Brawn, transforming him into the Hulk and putting him under his control.
-Namor and the Agents are able to stop the Hulk's rampage by removing the implant, but the shockwaves generated the Hulk's fight with Namor have created a massive tsunami that is heading towards the Heart of Pan.
-Namor and the Agents are able to weaken the tsunami and save the city, although a repentant Nguyen dies while protecting civilians.
-One month after the conflict, Atlantis and the Sirenas sign a non-aggression pact, recognizing Pan as an independent nation.
+In a last ditch effort to destroy Atlantis, Nguyen places a Sirena tech implant on Brawn, transforming him into his original Hulk form and putting him under his control.
+Namor and the Agents stop Hulk's rampage by removing the implant, but the shockwaves generated during Hulk's fight with Namor have created a massive tsunami that heads towards the Heart of Pan.
+Namor and the Agents weaken the tsunami and save the city, although a repentant Nguyen dies while protecting civilians.
+One month later, Atlantis and the Sirenas sign a non-aggression pact, recognizing Pan as an independent nation.
 Upset for being treated as Woo's pawns, Shang-Chi and Brawn leave the team while Ikeda is recruited by Woo.
-While Mr. Lao laments losing Brawn as a potential leader, he and Woo prepare the Agents to help Namor against the King in Black.